 CARES ACT GRANTS Disclosure

 La Salle University has received funding from the federal government for a grant under the CARES Act as part of the Higher Education Emergency Relief Fund (HEERF).
-The University signed and returned the Certification and Agreement required under the CARES Act with its assurance that the University will use no less than 50 percent of the CARES Act funds for Emergency Financial Aid Grants to students.
+The University signed and returned the Certification and Agreement required under the CARES Act with its assurance that the University will use no less than 50% of the CARES Act funds for Emergency Financial Aid Grants to students.

 The Department of Education has given colleges and universities discretion to determine how this emergency assistance will be disbursed to eligible students.
 Understanding that many of our students have experienced financial hardships as a result of the pandemic, the University’s intention is to ensure that students with the most urgent need are the first to receive the emergency grant funds.
 In accordance with the directive from Education Secretary Betsy DeVos, institutions are to prioritize funding for those students with the greatest need, while distributing grants as widely as possible for maximum impact.
-Accordingly, the University distributed grants to eligible students, as follows:
+Accordingly, the University distributed grants to eligible students in Phase 1 as follows:

 |PELL students, full-time||$500|